 - Donate: We know there is a lot of uncertainty right now but homeless pets and injured wildlife still need us.
 Donate to help us continue our lifesaving work and make them feel safe and loved.

-According to the Centers for Disease Control and the World Health Organization, there is no evidence that companion animals such as cats and dogs can be infected or spread the virus that causes COVID-19.
+According to the Centers for Disease Control and the World Health Organization, there is no evidence that companion animals such as cats and dogs can spread the virus that causes COVID-19.
 Recent news reported that some cats fell ill after their owners were diagnosed with Covid-19, however, there is no evidence the pets can transmit the virus back to humans.

 We thank you for your understanding during this difficult and uncertain time.

 Join the pack.